siddhantladdha/analog_daddy/.github/instructions/basic_instructions.md

 ---
 applyTo: '**'
 ---

+# Instructions

 Coding standards, domain knowledge, and preferences that AI should follow.
 This file documents project-specific conventions and best practices for using GitHub Copilot and other AI coding assistants in this workspace.
 Please read and follow these guidelines to ensure consistency and maintainability.

 ## General Project Practices